 RENT TO OWN

-A rent-to-own transaction differs from a traditional lease, in that the lessee can purchase the leased item at any time during the agreement in a traditional lease the lessee has no such right, and from a hire purchase/installment plan, in that the lessee can terminate the agreement by simply returning the property rent to own purchase the buyer has a limited time.
+A MN rent-to-own transaction differs from a traditional lease, in that the lessee can purchase the leased item at any time during the agreement in a traditional lease the lessee has no such right, and from a hire purchase/installment plan, in that the lessee can terminate the agreement by simply returning the property rent to own purchase the buyer has a limited time.

 Tenant/buyers who have imperfect credit scores are typically drawn to rent-to-own properties since the lease terms allow them to live in the home while they take the steps necessary to fix their credit and secure a mortgage.
 Most lease purchase agreements allow them to lock in a market rate when they sign the contract.
 People with poor credit find the leasing period a crucial opportunity to repair their financial profile to secure a loan.
 A common complaint tenant/buyers have with rent-to-own agreements, however, stems from their inability to secure a loan in time to purchase the property, whether due to insufficient downpayment or credit, at which point they are left to restructure the agreement or forced to walk away.